catsbap/Drupal-7-Theming-/README.txt

-CONTENTS OF THIS FILEs
+CONTENTS OF THIS FILE
 ---------------------

- * About Drupala
+ * About Drupal
  * Configuration and features
  * Installation profiles
  * Appearance